reetssydney/prototypes/growth-firebase/Add image TODO list.md

 ### **OVERALL**
 ---------------
 - [x] Move Concept B prototype into a 'ConceptB_en' folder in 'Public'
+- [ ] ***[High priority]*** Add es/en dictionary to the prototype to enable faster updating of UI strings https://phabricator.wikimedia.org/T288996
-- [ ] Clone and customize completed Concept B instance into Concept A (created in 'ConceptA_en' dir)
+- [ ] Clone and customize completed Concept B instance into Concept A (created in a 'ConceptA' dir) https://phabricator.wikimedia.org/T288997
 - [ ] Clone and customize completed English Concept A & B into Spanish instances